-Regularity start controls will be at locations given in the road book.
+Regularity start controls will be situated at locations given in the road book.
 There will be no arrival time control prior to them.
 Competitors may report to these controls, and when manned start the regularity section, at any time during the period they are open.
-RS's will be preceded by a yellow flag control board.
-Competitors should not pass this if another car is in the control area, although one crew member may walk forward to check the clock and/or claim a delay allowance (see Article 19).
+Regularity Starts may be manned or unmanned.

+RS's will Manned Regularity Starts may be preceded by a yellow flag control board.
+Competitors should not pass a yellow board this if another car is in the control area, although one crew member may walk forward to check the clock and/or claim a delay allowance (see Article 19).
 The control itself will be indicated by a red flag control board and there may be a line on the road.
 Competitors should wait at this line until the start signal is given.
+Competitors should drive up to the start line as soon as it is clear of other cars, and hand their time cards and clipboard to the control marshal.

-Competitors should drive up the start line as soon as it is clear of other cars, and hand their time cards and clipboard to the control marshal.
 They must be ready to start each regularity section immediately on arrival at the start.
-They will be allocated a start time on the next full minute (e g 15:25:00) or (if two or more cars arrive close to each other) half-minute (e g 15:25:30).
+They will be allocated a start time on the next full minute (e g 15:25:00) or (if two or more cars arrive close to each other or the control marshal deems it necessary for another reason) half-minute (e g 15:25:30).
 If not ready, they may be deemed to have started at the correct time and have to make up any time they have lost.
 They may check the marshal's clock.

 RS may also be self-start controls.
 Competitors will be notified of these in advance.
-At these controls, the starting point will normally be indicated by a red flag control board and/or a self-start board which will be positioned at the exact point from which the regularity section will start.
+At these controls, the starting point will normally Unmanned Regularity Starts may be indicated by a red flag control board and/or a self-start board which will be positioned at the exact point from which the regularity section will start.
 In the event that there is no control board, the landmark at this point as shown in the road book/route instructions will be deemed the start point.

-They There will be of two types of self-start control:
+There will be of two types of self-start unmanned Regularity Start control:

-- (i) The marshal at the preceding time control will write the self-start time on the competitor's time card and competitors should then proceed to the RS start identified by the self-start board and start the regularity at the time designated on their time card.
-This is also referred to as a "Allocated Start" - (ii) Before starting, competitors must record in ink in the space provided on the time card, in hours, minutes and seconds, the time at which they intend to start the section, and must proceed at this time. (e.g. 15:32:00).
-They should start either on a full minute or half minute.
-At such controls MSA regulation R11.5.3 doesn't apply i.e. You can write the self start time on your timecard.
+- (i) Allocated Start Regularity:- The marshal at the preceding time control will write the self-start allocated start time on the competitor's time card and competitors should then proceed to the Regularity Start identified by the self-start board and start the regularity at the time designated on their time card.
+This is also referred to as a "Allocated Start" Competitors without a properly allocated start time will be deemed not to have visited the regularity start. - (ii) Self-Start Regularity:- Before starting, competitors must record, in ink in the space provided on the time card, in hours, minutes and seconds, the time at which they intend to start the section, and must proceed at this time. (e.g. 15:32:00).
+They should Competitors must start either on a full minute or half minute (e.g. 15:32:00 or 15:32:30).
+At such controls MSA Motorsport UK regulation R11.5.3 doesn't not apply i.e. You can write the self-start time on your timecard in the space provided.